 From the definition of the Oxford dictionary, the alphabet is a characterized set of letters and/or symbols in a fixed order that is used to represent the basic set of speech sounds of any language.
 German language has one alphabet that is comprised of 30 character or letters.

-The German or Deutsch alphabet is closely related to that of English with 26 similar characters or letters like in English, together with 4 additional characters called umlaut and ligature which are not found in the English alphabet.
+The German or Deutsch alphabet is closely related to that of English.
+It has 26 similar characters or letters with that of English, together with 4 additional characters called umlaut and Ligatur which are not found in the English alphabet.
 This gives a total of 30 letters.
 The three umlauts are typically obtained from the plain letters but with two dots above it.
 The ligature which is also called scharfes s is often used in english as ss.
 The letters are shown below.

-As seen in the picture above, the pronunciation of the German alphabet has been simplified in two ways — the layman’s way and the oral transcription for a better understanding.
+As seen in the illustration above, the pronunciation of the German alphabet has been simplified in two ways — the layman’s way and the oral transcription for a better understanding.

 Since pronunciation is a very important part of any language, German in particular has an intriguing layout.
 As a matter of fact, it is much simpler than English 🤷♀️.
 I say this because German is a straight forward language.
 The rules are straight, simple and very easy to follow unlike English.